ck88373/MiniProject/README.md

 # MiniProject
-A variety of Mini Project
+A variety of Mini Projects